RestartB/titanium/README.md

 1. If you're adding or removing a table, make sure to also add / remove it from the `lib/sql/atlas.py` file.
 2. Run `atlas migrate diff --env sqlalchemy` - this will create a migration file in the `/migrations` folder
-3. Review the created migration file to ensure that it looks good
+3. Review the created migration file to ensure that it looks accurate
-4. Run the `t!admin migrate-db` command, restart the bot, or use the `--migrate` argument on `main.py` to migrate the database

 > [!IMPORTANT]
-> If you have manually modified a migration file, you will need to run `atlas migrate hash`, otherwise the migration will fail.
+> If you have manually modified a migration file, you will need to run `atlas migrate hash`, otherwise the migration process will fail.

+### Migrating database
+Once you have generated your migration file, or if you have pulled in new migration files from an update, you should now migrate the database.
+Run the `t!admin migrate-db` command, restart the bot, or use the `--migrate` argument on `main.py`.
+The database must be running to complete the migration.

 ## Download Fonts
 Titanium requires some fonts to be downloaded to use features such as the image caption feature.
 To use these features, please download: